hapax/hapax.github.io/assets/simple-physics.md

 Recall that one mole is $N_A$ particles, where $N_A$ is *Avogadro's constant*, roughly the number of carbon atoms in $12$ g of carbon.
 But Avogadro didn't know his own constant!
-He is responsible for proposing *Avogadro's law*:
+His big contribution is something called *Avogadro's law*:

 <span style="padding-left: 20px; display:block">
 Equal volumes of gas, at equal temperature and pressure, contain the